10:30 am Sunday Worship

 He’s not doing that.
 He, he is being indirect.
 And that’s intentional.
 He sees through their false pretense, their insincerity, their questioning.
 But he does intend to bring these men to the right answer, and this is the perfect way to do that, by the way.
 Along the way he will expose them as frauds.
 But that is not the main point.
 The main point is to answer their question.
 Still, as he leads them to the right answer, he does it in such a way as Edersheim says, “so that the cunning and the cowardice that prompted these questions is gonna be there, It’s gonna be exposed, revealed for what it really is.”

 So why is John the Baptist the perfect test case, answering the question about his own authority?
 What’s the deal with John the Baptist?
 Why raise this question about their assessment of John’s ministry?
 Let me give you several things to see here.
 First, false religious leaders, they like to speak in the general.
 They like to stay in the realm of the abstract.
-I don’t want to get pinned down too well, but Jesus wants to get specific.
+They don’t want to get pinned down too well, but Jesus wants to get specific.
 He wants to be concrete.
 Baptism of John from heaven or from man?
 Well, that’s simple.
 Simple question.
-John true prophet or not true prophet commissioned by God or false prophet who deserves to be dead?
+John, true prophet or not; true prophet commissioned by God or false prophet who deserves to be dead?
 Answer, speed round.

-Second thing, false religious leaders they want to talk about policy, procedure, administrative oversight, appropriateness.
+Second thing, false religious leaders they want to talk about policy and procedure, administrative oversight, appropriateness.
 They don’t like to deal with Scripture.
 They don’t want to be, examine evidence through the lens of biblical truth, thinking about sin and righteousness, truth and error.
-Jesus forces him to look at biblical prophecy.
+Jesus forces them to look at biblical prophecy.
 Consider the power, the truthfulness of John’s prophetic ministry.
 See if his ministry and if the fruit of his ministry matches up with the prophetic texts.
 Let’s examine the facts.
 They don’t want to do that.

 So first, false religious leaders, they like to speak in the general and abstract, not the specific and concrete.
 They want to talk about policy, procedure, tone, administrative things, but not actual authoritative texts.
-Third thing false religious leaders they want to keep the discussion, kind of among the elites, among the educated, duly qualified to address these complex issues of temporal procedure.
+Third thing false religious leaders they want to keep the discussion, kind of among the elites, among the educated, duly qualified to address these complex issues of temple procedure.
 Jesus wants to have this conversation publicly, in front of everybody.
-He thinks the issues are actually quite simple, simple enough for these simple people to respond rightly, to see truly, to respond with obedience while their review, leaders refused to obey.
+He thinks the issues are actually quite simple, simple enough for these simple people to respond rightly, to see truly, to respond with obedience while their, review, leaders refused to obey.

 They’re like that guy is a prophet.
 There has been no prophecy in Israel for 400 years.
 But I’ve read the Old Testament.
 I can tell you that guy sounds a lot like the Old Testament, and he’s calling me to go down and say that I am just as dirty as a Gentile.
 I need to be baptized in that water and be prepared for the coming of the Lord.
 The Messiah’s coming.
 I’m going, you going, I’m going.
 Let’s go.

 But the Pharisees, the lawyers, the scribes, they rejected the purpose of God for themselves, not having been baptized by him.
-Rather than hearing the voice of prophecy, rather than hearing God’s authority through John’s ministry, they discounted it and said, “Who is this guy?”
+Rather than hearing the voice of prophecy, rather than hearing God’s authority through John’s ministry, they discounted it and said, who is this guy?
 Uneducated.
 Uncouth.
 What’s he wearing anyway?
 I mean, look at those clothes.
 He still got locust hanging in his beard.
 Gross.

-They get really uncomfortable when Jesus brings up John asks them to address the source of his authority.
+They get really uncomfortable when Jesus brings up John; asks them to address the source of his authority.
 Why is that?
 Because John is the forerunner.
 To, the forerunner to whom?
 To the Messiah.
 To Jesus.
 These same men, we have to realize they had sent a delegation from the Sanhedrin about three years earlier.
 Right before Jesus cleanse the temple for the first time.
 That made a mark on them.
 But they had set a delegation back then.

 In fact, you can turn there just quickly.
 John 1:19, John 1:19.
 This is very early on in the ministry of Jesus.
 He’s ministering in Jerusalem around Judea at the very start of his ministry and John the Baptist is baptizing.
 He’s conducting his ministry.

 He’s prophetic and says in verse 19, John, chapter 1.
-“This is the testimony of John, when the Jews [this is the Sanhedrin] sent priests and Levites from Jerusalem to ask him, ‘Who are you?’
+“This is the testimony of John, when the Jews,” this is the Sanhedrin, “sent priests and Levites from Jerusalem to ask him, ‘Who are you?’
 He confessed, did not deny, but confessed, ‘I am not the Christ.’
 They asked him, ‘What then?
 Are you Elijah?’
 He said, ‘I’m not.’
 ‘Are you the prophet?’
-He answered, ‘No.’ They said to him, [Well] ‘who are you?
-[You got to tell us, because] We have to give an answer to those who sent us.
-[See, they’re a delegation coming from the Sanhedrin.]
-What do you say about yourself?’
+He answered, ‘No.’ They said to him,” Well, “‘who are you?’
+You got to tell us, because, ‘We have to give an answer to those who sent us.’
+See, they’re a delegation coming from the Sanhedrin.
+‘What do you say about yourself?’

 “He said, ‘I am the voice of one, crying out in the wilderness, ‘Make straight the way of the Lord,’ as the prophet Isaiah said.’
 (Now they have been sent from the Pharisees).
 They asked him, ‘Then why are you baptizing, if you are neither the Christ, nor Elijah, nor the prophet?’
-John answered them, ‘I baptize with water, among you, [though], stands one you do not know, even he who comes after me, the strap of whose sandal I am not worthy to untie.’
+John answered them, ‘I baptize with water, among you,’ though, ‘stands one you do not know, even he who comes after me, the strap of whose sandal I am not worthy to untie.’

 “These things took place in Bethany across the Jordan, where John was baptizing.
 The next day he saw Jesus coming toward him, and he said, ‘Behold, the Lamb of God, who takes away the sin of the world!
 This is he of whom I said, ‘After me comes a man who ranks before me, because he was before me.’
 I myself didn’t know him, but for this purpose I came baptizing with water, that he might be revealed to Israel.’

-“And John bore witness: [he said,] ‘I saw the Spirit descend from heaven like a dove, and it remained on him.
+“And John bore witness:” he said, ‘I saw the Spirit descend from heaven like a dove, and it remained on him.
 I myself did not know him, but he who sent me to baptize with water said to me, ‘He on whom you see the Spirit descend and remain, this is he who baptizes with the Holy Spirit.’
 I have seen, I have borne witness that this is the Son of God.’”

 What else happened in those baptismal waters?
-As Jesus came up from the baptismal waters and the Spirit descended upon him like a dove, the heavens opened and a voice came from heaven of God the Father saying, This is my beloved Son in whom I am well pleased.
+As Jesus came up from the baptismal waters and “the Spirit descended upon him like a dove, the heavens opened and a voice came from heaven of God the Father saying, ‘This is my beloved Son in whom I am well pleased.’”
 John claimed to be the voice predicted by Isaiah 40, verse 3.
-The voice that cries: “In the wilderness prepared the way of the Lord.”
+The voice that cries: “In the wilderness prepare the way of the Lord.”
 That means this Jesus is the Messiah.
 He is the one who ranks higher than John as attested by the Holy Spirit and the voice of God the Father.

 But they’re not bowing, are they?
 For the audacity of questioning their king, they deserve to be cut down on the spot, put to the sword, executed for their insolent behavior against this royal authority.
 Instead, Jesus doesn’t do that.
 This is not the time for that.
 He puts a question to them.
 He treats them like thinking men.
 He gives them a chance to respond rightly to truth, gives them a chance to repent.

-Those first two points in our outline?
-They show all of us what true spiritual authority really looks like, how it’s used, how spiritual leaders ought to wield the authority that’s delegated to them by Christ, the right use of spiritual authority.
+Those first two points in our outline, they show all of us what true spiritual authority really looks like, how it’s used, how spiritual leaders ought to wield the authority that’s delegated to them by Christ, the right use of spiritual authority.
 This is a shepherding authority.
 It is driven by love.
 Love for God and fear for him, and love for people.

-There’s a shepherding concern here to straightforwardly and sternly deal with wolves and hirelings to drive them away from the flock of God, but always provide a safe refuge for the sheep.
-Teach them the truth, to lift their burdens, to heal their diseases, all the things that God sent the Messiah to do.
+There’s a shepherding concern here to straightforwardly and sternly deal with wolves and hirelings to drive them away from the flock of God, but always provide a safe refuge for the sheep, teach them the truth, to lift their burdens, to heal their diseases, all the things that God sent the Messiah to do.
 Jesus is the safe guide, the perfect example, and the trustworthy Lord.

-When we come back to the text next week, we’ll cover the final two points and we’ll see a drastic contrast with false religious authority, the false shepherds of Israel who had commandeered spiritual authority, and we’re using it to enrich themselves.
-We’re gonna see their hypocrisy made plain.
-Very clear to us.
-Their sinfulness, their pride, their arrogance, their stubbornness, and their unbelief.
+When we come back to the text next week, we’ll cover the final two points and we’ll see a drastic contrast with false religious authority, the false shepherds of Israel who had commandeered spiritual authority and were using it to enrich themselves.
+We’re gonna see their hypocrisy made plain; very clear to us, their sinfulness, their pride, their arrogance, their stubbornness, and their unbelief.

 So come back next week for a very cheery sermon on a bunch of sin.
 But we’ll wrap it up with the example of Jesus Christ.
 Let’s pray, shall we?

 Our Father, we thank you so much for the time that you’ve given us in this text.
 We thank you for the shepherding of the Lord Jesus Christ.
-We love you, oh God, because who Jesus is, how he acts, how he speaks.
-It’s just a, a representation, A manifestation of you, of your compassion for sinners, your love for people, your mercy, your grace.
-But at the heart of it, there has to be divine authority at work.
+We love you, oh God, because who Jesus is, how he acts, how he speaks, it’s just a, a representation, a manifestation of you, of your compassion for sinners, your love for people, your mercy, your grace, but at the heart of it, there has to be divine authority at work.

-And we see that so clearly.
-The ministry of John the Baptist, pointing to the Lord Jesus Christ, the Messiah, and pointing us all, no matter what tribe, tongue, nation we come from, no matter what language we speak, no matter what culture we were raised in, no matter what background we have, no matter what sins we’ve confessed, no matter what time we live in, he is the one and only Savior.
+And we see that so clearly in the ministry of John the Baptist, pointing to the Lord Jesus Christ, the Messiah, and pointing us all, no matter what tribe, tongue, nation we come from, no matter what language we speak, no matter what culture we were raised in, no matter what background we have, no matter what sins we’ve confessed, no matter what time we live in, he is the one and only Savior.
 And that’s why there is no other name under heaven by which men must be saved but the name of Jesus Christ, who you by your grace have made our Savior and Lord, we thank you in his name.
 Amen.